ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 2. Give necessary permission to that file. (chmod 600)
 3. Try to connect SSH service with "nfsuser" user.

 We connected to SSH, great!
-But, we can't use any command.
+But, we can't use any commands.

 ![sshconnected]({{site.url}}/assets/images/fortune/sshconnected.png)

-I stucked at this part on my first attempt to solve this machine.
-After making some researches about authpf service, I saw these lines.
+I got stuck at this part on my first attempt to solve this machine.
+After making some research about authpf service, I found these lines.

 > The authpf(8) utility is a user shell for authenticating gateways.
 An authenticating gateway is just like a regular network gateway (also known as a router) except that users must first authenticate themselves to it before their traffic is allowed to pass through.
 When a user's shell is set to /usr/sbin/authpf and they log in using SSH, authpf will make the necessary changes to the active pf(4) ruleset so that the user's traffic is passed through the filter and/or translated using NAT/redirection.
 Once the user logs out or their session is disconnected, authpf will remove any rules loaded for the user and kill any stateful connections the user has open.
 Because of this, the ability of the user to pass traffic through the gateway only exists while the user keeps their SSH session open.